 How to get to Stellenbosch from Cape Town:

-50km from Cape Town, it takes approximately 30 minutes to reach the Western Cape winelands region from the Mother City.
-Coastal hangouts are just 15 minutes away, should Stellenbosch be your main base and you want a combination of big city, pristine beach and nature.
+50km from Cape Town, it takes approximately 30 minutes to reach the Western Cape Winelands region from the Mother City.
+Coastal hangouts are just 15 minutes away, should Stellenbosch be your main base and you want a combination of the big city, pristine beach and nature.

 If driving, you can take the N1 from Cape Town via the R304, R44 or R300 and M12, or the N2 via the R44 or R31O.
 However, coaches and hire cars are available as well as trips and tours.
 Self-driving is recommended in order to see more of the region.
 We used First Car Rental during our time there.